DevOps-Nirvana/threaded-cron-task-engine/README.md

 * Add metrics?
 (Prometheus?)
 * Dockerize and publish this into Docker Hub, making it easy(ier) for others to integrate and build off of (related to adding Prometheus metrics)
-* Allow signaling via HUP to reload the config
+* Allow signaling via HUP to reload the config and only change/restart changed threads.
 * Instead-of the hard-kill that occurs now when you CTRL-C, allow catching of signals to parent thread and (optionally?) pass down into threads
 * Add detection of duplication of execution of this script.
-Shouldn't be able to run twice (in the same folder/config?)
+Shouldn't be able to run twice (in the same folder/config?) (localhost port listener?)
 * Add ability to query/tweak/restart a specific child process (similar to supervisor_ctl commands) and leave the others untouched
 * Make "before/after" also support a date and datetime format instead of just an "hour before/after", detect the format and use accordingly
 * Others / Profit ???

+Note: With any of these above, consider the goal of this codebase is to stay simple to maintain.
+If some of these would require pages and pages of code, unless it is deemed critical I would almost skip adding the feature.
+I've just highlighted some desires that I will _possibly_ eventually implement in this codebase.

 # DONE